uml-hci/comp5270-s25/syllabus.md

 Upon successful completion of this course, students will demonstrate the ability to:

-1. Apply user-centered design processes in the ideation and implementation of novel systems
+1. Apply user-centered design processes in the ideation and implementation of novel systems.
 <!--2.
 Critically evaluate the quality of user information based on collection methodology.-->
 2. Develop and refine designs for new software systems that consider usability concerns from the outset.
 3. Compare the strengths and weaknesses of different HCI techniques for a given design problem.
 4. Discuss open challenges in the field of human-computer interaction, including ethical, social, and policy implications of new designs.
+5. Explain foundational theoretical HCI concepts using vocabulary from the field.

 ## Prerequisites